BodiAugustus/ashley_defi/README.md

 #49.
 Created .env.development & production files in root directory.
 Setup targetNetwork and isSupported properties in useNetwork.js to eventually display UI error message on wrong network.

 #50.
 Constructed new div using new properties from useNetwork to display error UI message on wrong network.

+#51.
+There is a small bug which causes the ui incorrect network message to briefly display upon page loading.
+Had to set up a new property called isLoading using SWR error and data.
+Passed isLoading into Walletbar through the marketplace.
+Used inside of Walletbar.